-So nearly a month on from BETT and many great conversations have been had with people that we met for the first time at the show.
+So nearly a month on from BETT 2018 and many great conversations have been had with people that we met for the first time at the show.
 I mentioned in my last blog that this year was my 14th year exhibiting at the education technology trade fair BETT.
 I value the event highly for many reasons – so I wasn’t pleased to read Sir Keven Collin’s article in the TES accusing the event of selling ‘wonders and snake oil without evidence’.
-Read on to find out first hand my review on BETT 2018.
+Read on to find out first hand BETT 2018 review.

 My experience is that the audience at BETT becomes ever more discerning and focused each year.
 Diligent teachers from around the world do a lot of research in a condensed short space of time away from the distractions at school.
 They are rightly looking for evidence that a solution or idea will help their school meet their specific needs in a highly cost-effective way – and they will be direct and challenging if they think you’re making things up; I so enjoy this as it leads to really engaging conversations about teaching and learning.

 I do the same myself – I spend some time evaluating what’s on other exhibitors stands and will direct people visiting our stand to suppliers that may will meet their needs.
 For example, this year Parrot were showing their drone technology that can be programmed from Scratch and which from my past experience I know really engages and develops students’ interest in the subject.
 It’s now cheaper, polished and in my opinion could have some long term great opportunities for learning.